Mainstreaming Biodiversity in Development Cooperation

 Lessons learned from donor agency experience

 In December 2022, governments adopted the Kunming – Montreal Global Biodiversity Framework at the Conference of the Parties (CoP) of the UN Biodiversity Convention (CBD).
 Development cooperation policies have a key role to play in the GBF and the Netherlands has indicated it seeks to increase attention to biodiversity in its international development and trade policies.
-At the request of PBL, the IIED undertook a review of biodiversity mainstreaming in development cooperation agencies.
+At the request of PBL, the International Institute for Environment and Development (IIED) undertook a review of biodiversity mainstreaming in development cooperation agencies.
 Lessons and recommendations from this research are published in the report “Mainstreaming biodiversity in development cooperation: lessons learned from donor agency experience”.
-The insights from the report can help governments and development agencies to operationalize biodiversity mainstreaming in international cooperation and trade.
+The insights from the report can help governments and development agencies to operationalise biodiversity mainstreaming in international cooperation and trade.

 Photo of Fishermen in Kannur, India